avunculargroup/bitcoin-merchants/README.md

-# BTCMap Onboarding Portal
+# Aussie Bitcoin Merchants Onboarding Portal

-A self-service onboarding portal that allows Australian businesses to register themselves as accepting Bitcoin and have that information published on BTC Map (which uses OpenStreetMap data).
+A privately managed self-service onboarding portal that allows Australian businesses to register themselves as accepting Bitcoin and have that information published on BTC Map (which uses OpenStreetMap data).
+This project supports the BTCMap ecosystem by facilitating business submissions.

 ## Features